NotAnEloi/new_pico/README.md

 ## 📦 Requirements

+### Distribution-dependent

+- cmake
+- gcc-arm-none-eabi
+- libnewlib-arm-none-eabi (or equivalent)
+- libusb-1.0-0-dev
+- pkg-config

+### Other

 - A C/C++ compiler installed and configured correctly. (arm-none-eabi-gcc may require attention)
 - (Raspberry Pi Pico SDK installed *NO LONGER REQUIRED*) The tool checks availability of the SDK and if not available clones it to the directory set in `new_pico.cfg`